 Struggling with a specific baking substitution?
 Here’s your answer!
 This list of baking substitutes covers everything from a substitute for vegetable oil, to a honey substitute, and even clever ideas for cream cheese substitutions.

-You’ll find EVERYTHING you need right here in one post, so bookmark this one and pin for later!
+You’ll find everything you need right here in this free printable guide.
+Print it out or save this post for later!

 It’s confusing to know how to make baking substitutions, so I thought it would be a great time to create a list of the most commonly requested baking substitutes.